 After that, VidIQ will filter out all comments and only show the comments with that particular word or phrase in it.

 The drawback with VidIQ is that while it will search through the YouTube comments, you will need to scroll down to “nudge” it as it does sometimes get stuck.

 If you want a completely automated method, let’s take a look at a different browser extension.

 How to search YouTube comments using YCS – YouTube Comment Search

 The “YCS – YouTube Comment Search” browser extension is another free plugin that allows you to easily search through YouTube comments.
 This extension is completely automated and you do not need to be logged in, in order to use it.

-To get started, first, you need to install the browser extension, you can do so here.
+To get started, first, you need to install the browser extension.